-If you’ve ever slipped off a curb or stumbled while descending the final step on a flight of stairs, you’ve probably laughed it off as ‘not a big deal.’
+If you’ve ever slipped and fallen off a curb or stumbled while descending the final step on a flight of stairs, you’ve probably laughed it off as ‘not a big deal.’
 But while low-level falls don’t always result in severe injuries, they can be surprisingly dangerous — particularly among seniors or those with pre-existing injuries.

 Unfortunately, low-level falls are becoming increasingly common.
 Recent analysis of data from the National Trauma Data Bank suggests that the rate of fatal falls among elderly adults increased by 55 percent between 1993 and 2003.
 Based on this research, experts believe that 30 percent of adults over 65 years old will suffer an unintentional fall every year.
 Read on to learn why these falls are so dangerous: